-- Equilibrium and Acid Reactions

-- Acid/Base Reactions

-- Organic Chemistry

-- Applying Chemistry Ideas
+Year 11 Year 12 Properties and Structure of Matter Equilibrium and Acid Reactions Introduction to Quantitative Chemistry Acid/Base Reactions Reactive Chemistry Organic Chemistry Drivers of Reactions Applying Chemistry Ideas

 Students will need to complete a Depth Study.
 This is an in-class investigation/activity that requires a minimum of 15 hours.